negar7918/CopyMix/README.md

 This is the implementation of the CopyMix paper:
 "CopyMix: Mixture Model Based Single-Cell Clustering and Copy Number Profiling using Variational Inference"

 See CopyMix_Gaussian folder for the code and test results.
-Everything outside this folder is old material when the emission modelling was Poisson.

 # Guidelines